Accessibility Development Page

 Standard communal meals are vegetarian and typically include dairy-free options.
 For potluck events, contributors are encouraged to provide ingredient lists to support those with food allergies or dietary restrictions.
 If you have specific dietary needs, advance communication is welcome.

 Service animals are welcome at Temple HBT.
-It is not uncommon for multiple service animals to be present at the same time during services or events.
+It is not uncommon for multiple service animals to be present during services or events.
 These animals are working and provide essential support to their handlers.

 Planning Ahead